bryanwong0610/chinesed_HPO_OMIM_database/README.md

 ### data from:
  gene_to_phenotype.txt ; phentype_to_gene.txt
- this two dataset was downloaded from HPO website CHPO.txt downloaded from CHPO webstie
+ this two dataset was downloaded from HPO website.

+ CHPO.txt downloaded from CHPO webstie

 ### database format :
 this database was similar like the OMIM